What is Scientific Management Theory?

 12. Improved work environment:

 There is a provision of good working conditions.
-A healthy work environment ensures efficiency of workers and thereby enhanced production.
+A healthy work environment ensures the efficiency of workers and thereby enhanced production.

-Suitable and apt working setting has the provision of taking rest, enough lightning, proper airing, and safety measures followed rigorously and all other necessities which definitely guarantee the safety and welfare of the workers.
+The suitable and apt working setting has the provision of taking rest, enough lightning, proper airing, and safety measures followed rigorously and all other necessities which definitely guarantee the safety and welfare of the workers.

 13. Efficient resource utilisation and the customer gains are high: